 Turnip Curry

 Turnip is one of those vegetables that most people ignore at the grocery store.
-We just don’t know what to do with them besides roasting them.
-Since turnips do not have much flavor, the spices in a curry sauce really boost their taste.
-My mom would sometimes add them to a meat dish such as […]
+We don’t know what to do with them besides roasting them.
+Since turnips have little flavor, the spices in a curry sauce boost their taste.
+My mom would sometimes add them to a meat dish such as goat curry, which tasted […]

 Zucchini Kofta Curry

 Zucchini squash is one of the vegetables available throughout the year.
-I plant several varieties of squash in my California garden and usually have an abundant supply from March until October.
-I freeze some for winter, some in chunks for roasting and some grated to add to Daals and to make Kofta.
-This recipe makes […]
+I plant several squash varieties in my California garden and usually have an abundant supply from March until October.
+I freeze some for winter, some in chunks for roasting, and some grated to add to Daals and to make Kofta.
+This recipe makes a […]

 How to Make a Basic Curry

-Indian cooking is famous for its classic, fragrant, spicy curry that lends flavor to meats, vegetables, and beans.
+Indian cooking is famous for its classic, fragrant, spicy curry, which lends flavor to meats, vegetables, and beans.
 I think curry makes everything taste better.
-The curried dishes available in Indian restaurants are drenched in fat, loaded with heavy cream.
+The curried dishes in Indian restaurants are drenched in fat and loaded with heavy cream.
 The dishes I grew up with were simple, low in fat, and almost always without […]

 Sarson Ka Saag (Mustard Greens with Spinach)

-Spunky, spicy and intense in flavor, mustard greens originated in the Himalayan regions of India where they are a winter vegetable.
-In Spring you can see miles and miles of bright yellow fields when the mustard plant starts to bloom!
-Fortunately mustard greens are available almost all year round in America.
-A cruciferous vegetable, they […]
+Spunky, spicy, and intense in flavor, mustard greens originated in the Himalayan regions of India, where they are a winter vegetable.
+When the mustard plant starts to bloom in Spring, you can see miles and miles of bright yellow fields!
+Fortunately, mustard greens are available almost all year round in America.
+Cruciferous vegetables, such as […]

 Egg Curry